Generators and closed classes of groups: The Burnside radical and a free Burnside group

 Now given a prime $q>10^{75}$, $q\neq p$, consider the \emph{free Burnside group} $B(2,q)$ in two generators.
 It is a group of exponent $q$, and by Corollary 31.2 in \cite{Ol91} the bound $q>10^{75}$ implies that its second homology group is free abelian in a countable number of generators.
-As $B(2,q)$ is free in the variety of groups of exponent $q$, we will denote $B(2,q)$ by $F$.
+In the sequel we will denote $B(2,q)$ by $G$.

-\begin{proposition} For the group $A$, one has $S_A=T_A$, but $D_A\neq C_A$. \end{proposition} \begin{proof} As $A$ generates the idempotent radical associated to a variety of groups, $T_A=S_A$.
-We will check in this proof that $D_AF \neq C_AF$.
+\begin{proposition} For the group $F$ above defined, the equality $S_F=T_F$ holds, but $C_F\neq D_F$. \end{proposition} \begin{proof} As $F$ generates the idempotent radical associated to a variety of groups, $S_F=T_F$.
+We will check now that $C_F\neq D_F$.
+As $G$ has exponent $q$ and $q$ is coprime to $p$, multiplication by $p$ is an isomorphism.
+Then $G$ is equal to its idempotent Burnside radical, and then $G=S_FG=T_FG$.
+Hence, to prove that $C_FG\neq D_FG$ it is enough to check that the kernels of $D_FG\rightarrow G$ and $C_FG\rightarrow G$ are not isomorphic.

-First we will compute explicitly $D_AF$.
-As $F$ is of exponent $q$ and $q$ is coprime to $p$, multiplication by $p$ is an isomorphism.
-Then $F$ is equal to its idempotent Burnside radical, and hence $F=S_AF=T_AF$.
-Since $A$ is locally free, there exists a 2-dimensional Moore space $M=M(A,1)$ and therefore, we can use Theorem \ref{DAH} directly to compute the kernel of $D_AF\rightarrow F$ as $\pi_2(P_M K(F,1))$.
-To compute the $M$-nullification of $K(F,1)$ we first consider the evaluation $\bigvee_{[M,K(F,1)]}M\rightarrow K(F,1)$ extended over all the homotopy classes of maps $M\rightarrow K(F,1)$.
-Let $C$ be the homotopy cofibre of this evaluation map.
-As the wedge is $M$-acyclic, $P_MK(F,1)=P_M C$.
-Since $F=T_AF$, then $C$ is simply-connected.
-Moreover, as $H_1A$ is an $\Zup$-free module and $H_1F$ is an $\mathbb{F}_q$-vector space, the kernel of the homomorphism induced in $H_1$ by the evaluation is again $\Zup$-free.
-So taking into account that $H_2A=0$ and using Mayer-Vietoris, we obtain that $\pi_2C$ is identified by an extension: